louisameline/observe_evented/README.md

 Observe a specific property of an object
 -------------------------

-Quite often you'll be interested in the changes of a specific property of an array.
+Quite often you'll be interested in the changes of a specific property of an object.
 That's when you should use the second parameter of `$.observe`:

 ```javascript